uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Contrary to popular belief, code sadly doesn't run on magic or unicorn tears.
 Instead, it runs on something called a **runtime** (also referred to as *runtime environment*).
 Put simply, a runtime is a program capable of executing code written in some programming language.
 It *provides the environment in which programs can run*.
 In order to execute all the *awesome* JavaScript code we are about to write, we therefore need a runtime first.

 There are two runtimes capable of executing JavaScript code which are relevant to this book - the browser and Node.js.
-Every runtime environment comes with a **console** which allows us to interactively and observe output of JavaScript code.
+Every runtime environment comes with a **console** which allows us to interact with and observe the output of JavaScript code.

 In this section we will setup the browser and Node.js runtimes.
 Then we will print "Hello, world!" both to the browser console and to the Node.js console to test that our setup works as expected.